 The Honors College SuperStudio

 The educational benefits of problem-based learning, design thinking, communities of practice, and studio courses in higher education are now well documented.
-The Honors College SuperStudio initiative seeks to build upon these practices to help students engage in the kinds of transdisciplinary and massively-collaborative work they will need to employ as professionals and citizens to address critical 21st century issues.
-The SuperStudio concept will thus bring together in one space multiple advanced courses, each of which will focus on a different critical aspect of a complex global challenge, and all of which will work together toward possible coordinated solutions.
+The Honors College SuperStudio initiative builds upon these practices to help students engage in the kinds of transdisciplinary and massively-collaborative work they will need to employ as professionals and citizens to address critical 21st century issues.
+The SuperStudio concept thus brings together — in one space — multiple advanced courses, each of which will focus on a different critical aspect of a complex global challenge, and all of which will work together toward possible coordinated solutions.

-SuperStudio students will enroll in one of the participating 3-credit courses and in UH 4984: Honors SuperStudio, a required co-requisite 1-credit course with a common meeting time that will allow students to work together in transdisiciplinary teams to explore connections among their subjects and approaches, consider the challenges to such broadly collaborative efforts, and pursue the possibility of coordinated problem-solving.
+SuperStudio students enroll in one of the participating 3-credit courses and in UH 4984: Honors SuperStudio, a required co-requisite 1-credit course with a common meeting time that allows students to work together in transdisiciplinary teams to explore connections among their subjects and approaches, consider the challenges to such broadly collaborative efforts, and pursue the possibility of coordinated problem-solving.

-All participating courses will meet in the Honors College's SuperStudio space in Squires Student Center (formerly the Old Dominion Ballroom) to facilitate student collaboration within each section, between various sections, and among all sections as a whole.
-Each student will have swipe-card access to the studio and a project-development space.
-We intend to make the Honors SuperStudio a vibrant transdisciplinary community of practice.
+All participating courses meet in the Honors College's SuperStudio space in Squires Student Center (formerly the Old Dominion Ballroom) to facilitate student collaboration within each section, between various sections, and among all sections as a whole.
+Each student gains swipe-card access to the studio and a project-development space.
+The Honors SuperStudio is now a vibrant transdisciplinary community of practice.

-In its Spring 2020 pilot phase, the SuperStudio initiative will harness the work of five advanced courses in environmental policy, healthcare, emerging technologies, the future of higher education, and the future of employment to examine the challenges and potentials of the Green New Deal, an emerging framework for understanding and addressing interconnected crises in climate change and economic inequality.
+The SuperStudio initiative harnesses the work of five advanced courses in environmental policy, healthcare, emerging technologies, the future of higher education, and the future of employment to examine the challenges and potentials of the Green New Deal, an emerging framework for understanding and addressing interconnected crises in climate change and economic inequality.

-Students from these courses will be arranged equally in transdisciplinary teams that will meet in UH 4984: Honors SuperStudio to:
+Students from these courses are arranged equally in transdisciplinary teams that will meet in UH 4984: Honors SuperStudio to:

-3) and do focused investigations of particular features of the Green New Deal, with the students bringing their domain-specific expertise to bear to interrogate and seek coordinated responses to issues such as:
+3) Perform focused investigations of particular features of the Green New Deal, with the students bringing their domain-specific expertise to bear to interrogate and seek coordinated responses to issues such as: